Communication Disorders Strategic Plan

 Obj.
 2: The program will continue to provide quality academic and clinical programs through strength of instruction and changes in coursework as indicated by current research and employer needs.

-- Measurement: 50% of graduate students will participate in one of these experiences during their graduate program.
+Measurement: 50% of graduate students will participate in at least one of these experiences during their graduate program.

-CDIS Program Goal 4: To ensure that we offer multiple programs and admit the best students into these programs
+CSD Program Goal 4: To ensure that we offer multiple programs and admit the best students

 Obj.
 1: Continue to recruit freshman and community college transfer students into UG program.